Gitosaur/Chatty/README.md

 ## Core features

 - Secretly chat within the Habbo client
+- Chatting cross-room and cross-hotel
 - End-to-end encrypted
 - Hashed chatroom passwords
-- Chatting cross-room and cross-hotel
-- Communicate with other Chatty users without Habbo knowing

 ## How it works